Centennial Variegated Kumquat

 Attractive dark green foliage with gray-green and cream variegation; fragrant flowers in late spring produce striped fruit, maturing to orange, with very sweet rinds and acidic flesh; exceptionally hardy; a great patio container plant or landscape accent

-Centennial Variegated Kumquat is a large shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Centennial Variegated Kumquat is a large shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces orange oblong fruit which are typically harvested when mature.
 The fruits have a sweet taste.

 The fruit are most often used in the following ways: